List of tallest gopurams

 A koil may have multiple gopurams, typically constructed into multiple walls in tiers around the main shrine.

 Tallest Gopurams

 Gopurams are widespread in south Indian temples, predominantly in Tamil Nadu.
 Very tall gopurams are a later feature, added from the Middle Ages onwards, typically to much older temples.

 Tallest Vimana

 Vimanas are structures over the sanctum of temples.
 In Northern India they are called sikharas.
-In the Nagara style of architecture, the vimana is the sanctum (garbhagruha) of the temple housing the main deities and they are the tallest part of the entire temple.
+In the Nagara style of architecture, the vimana is the sanctum (garbhagriha) of the temple housing the main deities and they are the tallest part of the entire temple.
 In many cases within South India, the vimanams are confused with gopurams.
-In Tamil Nadu, vimanams are present above the garbhagruha or sanctum sanctorum of a Hindu temple and will be relatively smaller in size compared to the gopurams, which are usually present at the entrance of the temple.
-The fact of these vimana is that, usually these are always made by the shining material and also in practical life we believe that the good thing always rises up, so as per the santan dharma also, the positivity of God rises up to the shining vimana when sunlight falls on shining vimana it reflects all the postivity/blessing from the particular temple to the people.
+In Tamil Nadu, vimanams are present above the garbhagriha or sanctum sanctorum of a Hindu temple and will be relatively smaller in size compared to the gopurams, which are usually present at the entrance of the temple.